apache/tvm/relax_spec.md

 4. `PrimExpr`s are used to represent dimensions of shapes in `ShapeExpr` and `MatchCast` nodes.
 These represent operations on integers with their own `Var` nodes (`tir::Var`), which we will refer to as "shape variables".
 Shape variables can only be used in other `PrimExpr`s and are scoped like `Var` nodes (`relax::Var`), which we will call "Relax variables."
 5. `ExternFunc` nodes evaluate into `PackedFunc`s; the implementation will look up the registered `PackedFunc` by its global symbol.
 6. `Call` nodes represent function calls.
 The callee argument (the `op`) can be an `ExternFunc` node (representing a call to a `PackedFunc`), an `Op` node (representing a call to a Relax operator), or an arbitrary expression.
     1. `Op` nodes refer to built-in Relax operators, which the compiler is free to implement as is deemed appropriate.
-Certain operators implement important operations, like `call_tir` (allows for calling TIR `PrimFunc`s) «and `cast` (performs dynamic type conversions).»
+Certain operators implement important operations, like `call_tir` (allows for calling TIR `PrimFunc`s).
     2. Any other expression must evaluate to a `PackedFunc` or a closure; the result of evaluating `op` will then be called with the given arguments.

-    Calls to `ExternFunc`s and operators may perform side effects, hence it is important to reason about whether a function call is permitted inside a `DataflowBlock`. «The attribute "pure" can be specified on a call to an `ExternFunc` to indicate that it performs no side effects (for use inside `DataflowBlock`s).»
+    Calls to `ExternFunc`s and operators may perform side effects, hence it is important to reason about whether a function call is permitted inside a `DataflowBlock`.

 7. `If` nodes represent branching control flow.
 First the condition expression is evaluated, and it must evaluate to a Boolean scalar.
 If the condition is true, the true branch is evaluated and its result is used; otherwise, the false branch is evaluated and its result is used.
 8. `TupleGetItem` nodes represent tuple indexing.
 The `tuple_value` expression must evaluate to a tuple with at least `index + 1` items and the item with the given index will be returned.
 9. `SeqExpr` describes a sequence of binding blocks followed by a return expression.
 The `SeqExpr` opens a new scope.
 Its binding blocks are evaluated in order and add new variables to the scope.
 Binding blocks are either ordinary `BindingBlock`s or `DataflowBlock`s and both consist of a series of bindings. `DataflowBlock`s are the only kind allowed to introduce bindings with `DataflowVar`s and it does not permit any constructs featuring control flow (`If` nodes or recursive calls) or calls to (possibly) impure functions.
 There are two different kinds of bindings:
     1. `VarBinding`s: The `value` expression (the right-hand side of the binding) of the binding is evaluated first and is bound to the `var` expression, which must be a new `Var` or `DataflowVar` (in a dataflow block).
 The newly bound variable will have that value for the remainder of the scope (`DataflowVar`s are scoped only to the `DataflowBlock` in which they appear; `Var`s are scoped to the entire `SeqExpr`).
     2. `MatchCast`s: The `value` expression is evaluated and the result is dynamically checked against the structural information given in the `struct_info` field.
-        1. The types must match: All `StructInfo` variants correspond to a type (`TensorStructInfo` to `DynTensorType`, `ShapeStructInfo` to `ShapeType`, etc.) and each type corresponds to a value (`DynTensorType` to a tensor value, `ShapeType` to shape values, etc.), so if the structure of `value` does not correspond to `struct_info`, an error is triggered.
+        1. The types must match: All `StructInfo` variants correspond to a category of value value (`TensorStructInfo` to a tensor value, `ShapeStructInfo` to shape values, etc.), so if the structure of `value` does not correspond to `struct_info`, an error is triggered.
 The structure of `value` is compared recursively with `struct_info`, so all components of `value` must match up with any nested structural information.
 Special comparison rules:
             1. For comparing tensor values to `TensorStructInfo`, `ndim` must match the number of dimensions in the tensor value (unless `ndim` is -1) and `dtype` must match the datatype used (unless `dtype` is `Void`).
 If `shape` has been specified, the shape of the value must match that encoded by `shape`; if specified, `shape` must be either a `Var` already bound in the current scope or a `ShapeExpr`.
             2. For comparing shape values to `ShapeStructInfo`, `ndim` must match the number of dimensions in the shape value (unless `ndim` is -1).
 If `values` has been specified, the shape value must match that encoded by `values`.
             3. «For comparing closures (function values) to `FuncStructInfo`, it is necessary for the compiled program to track run-time structural information for closures, since it is not possible to introspect the closure; this subject will be discussed in further detail later in the document.»